 Water Safety Rules to Teach Your Children

-Teaching children to swim is an important water safety precaution (Four years of age is usually a good time to start.)
-However, children who know how to swim should still be supervised by an adult who knows CPR.
+Learning to swim is an important water safety precaution, but swimming lessons cannot "drown-proof" your child.
+Upgrade their skills every year, and make sure they are always supervised by an adult who knows CPR.
 Below are important water safety rules all kids should practice:

 - Never swim alone.